realprogrammer5000/SlipstreamVPN/index.md

 ## Blocks Ads
 ![](blocksads.small.png)
 Some VPNs display ads in their clients, or worse, inject ads into websites you visit.
-Instead, we block connections to over 150,000 known ad & tracking sites at the server for more performant blocking than browser-based blocking extensions, decreasing the data you use, improving page load times, and benefiting your privacy.
+Instead, we block connections to over 150,000 known ad & tracking sites at the server for more performant blocking than browser-based blocking extensions, decreasing the data you use, improving page load times, and improving your privacy.

 ## Fast
 ![](fast.small.png)